zhangchl007/MCW-App-modernization/Whiteboard design session/WDS trainer guide - App modernization.md

 For order processing, Parts Unlimited will modify its e-commerce site to submit order jobs into an Azure Storage Queue.
 The code change will be minimal.
 An Azure Function will be implemented to take the jobs from the queue and process orders, create PDF invoices for each order, and finally upload invoices into an Azure Storage Blob to be served to customers through the e-commerce site directly from blobs using SAS links.

-For DevOps, Parts Unlimited will use a git repository on Github to host its codebase.
-A CI/CD pipeline will be hosted on top of Github Actions building and deploying the solution to a staging deployment slot in the Azure App Service.
+For DevOps, Parts Unlimited will use a git repository on GitHub to host its codebase.
+A CI/CD pipeline will be hosted on top of GitHub Actions building and deploying the solution to a staging deployment slot in the Azure App Service.
 Parts Unlimited can swap slots once they are happy with the changes deployed to staging.

    > **Note:** The preferred solution is only one of many possible, viable approaches.